nOneXL/professional-wine-web/README.md

 ## Installation

 - Clone the project from the repository
-- Nevigate to the cloned folder and run the following command - `npm install`
+- Navigate to the cloned folder and run the following command - `npm install`
+- Create a .env file in the main folder and specify the desired working port as follows - `PORT=DESIRED WORKING PORT`
+- Run `nodemon` with `npm start`

 ## Tech Stack